Celebrating 50 years of Hope & Light!

 We are proud of the work we do to help create a suicide-safer community and reduce barriers associated with mental health challenges.
 For 50 years, Contact has helped millions of community members in need.
 With help…comes hope.

-As we celebrate our 50th anniversary, we are highlighting some of the hardworking and compassionate individuals that have impacted our continuous growth over the years.
-Each month, we include featured interviews from Board Members, Volunteers, Donors and Staff.
-Stay tuned as we continue to share more!
+In honor of Contact’s 50th Anniversary, we are highlighting some of the hardworking and compassionate individuals that have impacted our continuous growth over the years.
+We invite you to read featured interviews from Board Members, Volunteers, and Staff.

 Our Dedicated Volunteers